 Most of the negative Stripe reviews pertain to the aforementioned account freezes or cancellations.
-Other negative Stripe reviews centered around long payout times, and unhelpful or unresponsive customer service.
+Other negative Stripe reviews center around long payout times, and unhelpful or unresponsive customer service.
 Many customers reported not being able to reach customer service after having their account frozen or canceled, which is certainly alarming.

-However, you shouldn’t let some negative Stripe payments reviews deter you if you think this could be the right payment processor for your business.
+However, you shouldn’t let some negative Stripe Payments reviews deter you if you think this could be the right payment processor for your business.
 Remember that customers who have a negative experience with a business are much more likely to write a review than customers who had a positive experience.

 Additionally, there are certainly positive Stripe reviews out there as well.
-Positive reviews of Stripe Payments praise the ease of use, efficiency, and speed with which you can set up an account.
+Positive reviews of Stripe praise the ease of use, efficiency, and speed with which you can set up an account.
 Many customers also appreciate the fact that Stripe does what you need them to do—process payments—and does it well.
 Furthermore, positive Stripe reviews often comment on the number of integrations available and the benefits offered to developers.